Improve your hunting chances by learning how and why to use a quail call.

 I picked up the young hen-bird in my hand and I felt her warmth slowly fade.
 I admired her beautifully subdued coloration and bold scales on her belly.
 Every downed bird deserves respect.

 The hills came to life in a chorus of quail calls.
 Much closer again.
 They must have started making their way back when I hunkered down and started calling.
 I started to reach for my pocket to grab the call, then realized I still had the hen in my hand.
 I held the quail up high with my outstretched hand and gave her a little more attention before placing her in my vest.
 That’s enough for today.
+This method is not unique to valley quail it can also be used on things like calling Gambel’s quail.

 The California quail continued to call as I walked away towards the truck.
 Their sounds echoed off the hills and reverberated through my soul.
 I’ll be sure to return soon.
 I’ll come back to these hills.
 I’ll hunt these uplands once more.
 I’ll come back to listen and talk to the quail.
 For I’ve been called.